-The New Maine Birding Field Notes Blog by Derek Lovitch.
+The Maine Birding Field Notes Blog by Derek Lovitch.

-With the apparent demise of my Field Notes blog on Mainetoday.com, I thought it was time to begin anew.
-We will continue to use Facebook (www.facebook.com/freeportwildbird) for “micro-blogging,” including daily bird sightings and short trip reports, conservation news, store news, and more.
-Here, however, will be the new home for the lengthier essays, and especially photo-filled trip reports.
-I will also archive my rare bird sightings in posts here.
+We continued to use Facebook (www.facebook.com/freeportwildbird) for “micro-blogging,” including daily bird sightings and short trip reports, conservation news, store news, and more.
+But this blog was the home for the lengthier essays, and especially photo-filled trip reports.
+I also archive many of my rare bird sightings in posts here.

-I also serve on Pownal’s Conservation Commission, and with Jeannette founded the Bradbury Mountain Raptor Research Project, and am active with many birding and conservation issues in Maine.
-I also works as a consultant, performing various bird surveys in the state.
-Yet somehow I still find the time to bird just about every day: whether as a Senior Leader for WINGS, guiding for private clients, organizing pelagic trips, or simply working on one of my local patch lists, hardly a day goes by when I’m not in the field.
+I have also served on Pownal’s Conservation Commission and on various boards including the Bradbury-Pineland Corridor Trail Advisory Board, and with Jeannette founded the Bradbury Mountain Raptor Research Project, and is active with many birding and conservation issues in Maine.
+Yet somehow I still find to time to bird just about every day: whether leading tours, as a private guide, or simply working on my local patch list while walking our dog, Bonxie, hardly a day goes by when I am not in the field.

 My first book, titled How To Be a Better Birder, was published in March 2012 by Princeton University Press.
-I was also the “Tools of the Trade” Department Editor for Birding Magazine for 6 years, and my writing has also appeared in Birder’s World, Bird Observer, Bird Watcher’s Digest, NJ Audubon, and Winging It.
-I also authored A Birder’s Guide to Whitefish Point (Michigan) and wrote the text and designed the Birds of the Maine Backyard folding guide.
-Along with birding, I also enjoy hiking, exploring new natural areas, developing my native plant garden, eating, and rooting for Rutgers football.
-Any – and more – of those topics may appear in my ramblings on this blog at some point.
+My second book, Birdwatching in Maine: A Site Guide was published in May 2017 by the University Press of New England.
+He was also the “Tools of the Trade” Department Editor for Birding magazine for 6 years and remains a regular contributor to it, and its companion magazine, Birder’s Guide.
+His writing has also appeared in Birder’s World, Bird Observer, Bird Watcher’s Digest, NJ Audubon, North American Birds, and Winging It.
+He is the author of A Birder’s Guide to Whitefish Point (Michigan) and wrote the text and designed the Birds of the Maine Backyard folding guide.
+Along with birding, I enjoy hiking, exploring new natural areas, developing his native plant garden, good food, beer, and being tormented by Rutgers athletics.

 Learn more about Freeport Wild Bird Supply by visiting: